thatskyapplication/resources/shards/README.md

 ## Requirements

-- File names must have spaces.
+- File names must be the name of the map.
 - File formats may be .png, .webp, or .jpg.

 ## Credits